 - WMA Lossless.

-If you download an audio file compressed in a lossless format, you will still have the audio in almost the original quality as that of a source.
+If you download an audio file compressed in a lossless format, you will still have the audio in almost the original quality of a source.

 It is worth noting that MP3 is not a lossless audio format.